E-CAM/E-CAM-Library/Classical-MD-Modules/modules/n2p2/n2p2_training_size/readme.rst

 NNTSSD is a module that allows

-* automatized dataset creation of varied sizes
+* automated dataset creation of varied sizes
 * training of the neural network
 * analysis of the learning curves obtained in the training process